Implications of COVID-19 and the Suspension of Summative Testing

 Frequently asked questions (FAQs) related to COVID-19 and its impact to California assessment programs are available on the California Department of Education’s COVID-19 Assessment FAQs web page.

 Guidelines for Testing with Physical Distancing Requirements

-For recommendations on how LEAs can administer assessments with physical distancing requirements, view the Guidance for Physical Distance Administration (Posted 07/31/20) web document.
+For recommendations on how LEAs can administer assessments with physical distancing requirements, view Suggested Guidelines for Physically Distancing Test Administration (Posted 07/31/20).

 Remote Administration of Interim Assessments

 The Smarter Balanced Interim Assessments are available to be administered remotely (i.e., without the use of a secure browser) as part of distance learning through the 2020–2021 school year.
 Visit the Interim Assessment Administration Resources web page to find directions and resources for using the interim assessments with distance learning.

 Because 2019–2020 statewide summative testing was suspended, student results and reporting will be impacted.
 For more information about what 2019–2020 results LEAs can expect, view the CAASPP: Results Reporting Changes Due to COVID-19 email sent to LEA CAASPP coordinators on July 1, 2020.